iloveponies/120-hour-epic-sax-marathon/looping-is-recursion.markdown

 ~~~

 This introduces the variables `acc` and `n` and gives them initial values. `n`
-gets its value from the parameter to `loopy-factorial`.
+gets its value from the parameter `loopy-factorial`.

 After this comes the body of the loop, which is exactly the same as the body
 of the `helper` function above: